arya768/Cybersecurity-Projects/BanditCTF/readme.md

-# 🏴‍☠️Practicing OverTheWire Bandit CTF to better learn linux commands: join the party 🤩🥳
+# 🏴‍☠️Practicing OverTheWire Bandit CTF to better learn linux commands: join the party 🤩🥳 (no spoiling of password!)